profile.jpg

 KK: There’s a great quote by Paul Rand from his book Design, Form, and Chaos: “Good design adds value of some kind, gives meaning, and, not incidentally, can be sheer pleasure to behold; it respects the viewer’s sensibilities and rewards the entrepreneur”.
 In my opinion, one of the reasons your work resonates with the audience on so many levels is because you focus on the narrative in addition to its form.
 When tackling a new project, how do you transition from ideation to implementation?

 JP: It’s a process of trial and happy mistakes.
 I’ve always heard trial and error, but when you create, there are no errors.
 You can have all your references, all your ideas, the story you want to spin, but at some point you need to put pen to paper and create.
-When it comes to my process, I need enough time to properly digest all the research so that I can be the blender, funnel and the filter of those ideas.
+When it comes to my process, I need enough time to properly digest all the research so that I can be the blender, funnel, and the filter of those ideas.
 Then, I like to create an overabundance of work to discover “happy mistakes” everywhere, which I either curate or let them guide me to the final version.

 Pusha T King Push – Darkest Before Dawn: The Prelude | Art Direction: Justin Saunders, Nate Brown, Joe Perez | Photography: Fabien Montique | Graphic Design: Joe Perez @DONDA